-With the Government's super co-contribution scheme, if you are eligible and your total income* is less than $34,488 (for 2014/15), then you will receive 50 cents from the Government for every after-tax dollar you contribute to super up to a maximum of $500.
+With the Government's super co-contribution scheme, if you are eligible and your total income* is $39,837 or less (for 2020/21), then you will receive 50 cents from the Government for every after-tax dollar you contribute to super up to a maximum of $500.

 you make an eligible personal super contribution by 30 June each year into a complying super fund or retirement savings account

 your total income* for the financial year is less than the higher income threshold ($54,837 for 2020/21 before tax)

 10% or more of your total income is from eligible employment, carrying on a business or a combination of both

 you are less than 71 years old at the end of the financial year

 you are not a temporary resident at any time during the financial year (unless you are a New Zealand citizen, or it was a prescribed visa)